Sabina-Karimova/reading-list-sabina/README.md

 ## Instructions:

 ### Setup:
+- Fork this repository to your account.
-- Clone this repository to your local machine.
+- Clone the repository to your local machine.
 - Create a new branch for your work.
 Please name the branch something descriptive like `reading-list-yourname`.

 ### Reading List Requirements: